Fundamental Constructs in Programming Languages: Translation of Language Constructs to Funcons

 \QUESTION{How can we check translations of language constructs to funcons?} Consider our translation of function declarations with call-by-value parameters.
 Potential mistakes include spelling errors in names (primarily funcons, but also syntax sorts, translation functions, and meta-variables) and misplaced parentheses.
 The syntax of the language construct in the translation rule might not be consistent with the specified grammar.
 A less obvious mistake is when the arguments of a funcon could compute values that are not in the types required by the funcon signature.
 We might also have used a funcon that does not have the intended behaviour (e.g., using $\NAME{abstraction}$ instead of $\NAME{closure}$).

 Clearly, tool support for checking is essential.
-A workbench for specifying translations of languages to funcons is being developed \cite{Mosses2019CBFLW}.
-Tools for executing funcon terms \cite{Funcon.Tools} allow us to check whether they have the expected behaviour.
+A workbench for specifying translations of languages to funcons has been developed \cite{Mosses2019CBFLW}.
+Tools for evaluating funcon terms \cite{Funcon.Tools} allow us to check whether they have the expected behaviour.

 The workbench checks references to names, term formation, and the syntax in translation rules.
-It checks that funcons have the right number of arguments, but not that the arguments compute values of the required types; we rely on testing to check for that.
+It checks that funcons have the right number of arguments, but not yet that the arguments compute values of the required types; we currently rely on testing to check for that.

 The workbench also supports parsing complete programs and translating them to funcon terms, using parsers and translators generated from the specified grammar and translation rules.
-It is based on the Spoofax language workbench \cite{Spoofax-2010}, and implemented using the declarative domain-specific meta-languages SDF3, NaBL2, and Stratego.
+It is based on the \textsc{Spoofax} language workbench \cite{Spoofax-2010}, and implemented using the declarative domain-specific meta-languages \textsc{Sdf3}, \textsc{NaBL2}, and \textsc{Stratego}.
 See \cite{Mosses2019CBFLW} for further details.
-The tools for executing funcon terms \cite{Funcon.Tools} are implemented in Haskell, and can be called directly from the workbench.
+The tools for evaluating funcon terms \cite{Funcon.Tools} are implemented in \textsc{Haskell}, and can be called directly from the workbench.